David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The Military and Police bear a class nature; there is never absolute "neutrality."
 * The Vietnamese armed forces must be placed under the absolute, direct leadership of the Party in all aspects to protect the Party, the State, the regime, and the People.
 * The lesson from the collapse of the Soviet Union shows that "depoliticizing" the military (abolishing the party committee and political commissar mechanisms) was the direct cause that paralyzed combat power, leading to the loss of the regime.

+**Allegation:** Pits loyalty to the Party against loyalty to the Fatherland and People; claims the military only needs to be "loyal to the Country, filial to the People."
+* This is a tactic to separate the Military from the Party's leadership.
+In Vietnam, the interests of the Party, State, and People are unified; loyalty to the Party is loyalty to the Country and the People.
+* President Ho Chi Minh affirmed: "Our army is loyal to the Party, filial to the people."

 **Allegation:** Distorts that the armed forces cooperate with foreign militaries (e.g., the US, UN peacekeeping) as losing their revolutionary nature, becoming "mercenaries", or depending on imperialists.
 * International defense cooperation is a consistent policy of multilateralization and diversification to protect the Fatherland early and from afar, not "losing one's nature."